agile-students-fall2025/4-final-random_grandeeism/front-end/guidelines/article_card.md

 # ContentCard Component Creation Prompt

 ## Overview
-Create a `ContentCard.tsx` component for the fieldnotes read-it-later app.
+Create a `ContentCard.jsx` component for the fieldnotes read-it-later app.
 This is a fundamental reusable component that displays individual articles, videos, and podcasts throughout the application in various queue views (Inbox, Daily Reading, Continue Reading, Rediscovery Queue, and Archive).

 ## Component Location
-`/components/ContentCard.tsx`
+`/components/ContentCard.jsx`

 ## Purpose
 The ContentCard is the primary interface for interacting with saved content items.
 It must: